-- chalkboard - chalk - Prestik - watch or cell phone for time-keeping - Worksheet 7.6.1: Case study: Thabo and Pamela's story (Worksheet 1 in your learners' books) - Poster: 7.6.1: CLARIFY decision-making steps - Poster 7.2.1: What are values? from the Lesson 7.2: Appreciation and acceptance of the self and others - Worksheet 7.6.2: Making a decision (Worksheet 2 in your learners' books)
+- chalkboard - chalk - Prestik - watch or cell phone for time-keeping - Worksheet 7.6.1: Case study: Thabo and Pamela's story (Worksheet 7.6.1 in your learners' books) - Poster: 7.6.1: CLARIFY decision-making steps - Poster 7.2.1: What are values? from the Lesson 7.2: Appreciation and acceptance of the self and others - Worksheet 7.6.2: Making a decision (Worksheet 7.6.2 in your learners' books)

-- Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 7 SLPs.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 7 SLPs.
 Study the lesson and be sure that you understand the content, methodology and the time allocated for the lesson. - 2.
 Prepare Poster 7.6.1: CLARIFY decision-making steps and post it up on the wall/board.

-A.1 Physical and emotional changes
+Activity A1 Physical and emotional changes